The Scribbles Creative Writing Awards are awarded to creators of children’s literature across FIVE categories.

 WINNERS announced Friday December 7, 2018

-WANT TO JOIN SCRIBBLES?
+WANT TO JOIN THE SCRIBBLES ACADEMY?
 CLICK HERE!

 How to enter the awards